 An interesting consequence of the low-dose protocols is that patients are now seen who do not have complete loss of hearing or vestibular function after the radiation.
 In some cases this can be annoying as it may result in nerve irritibility symptoms such as hyperventilation induced nystagmus.
 Here the nystagmus beats towards the lesion (unlike vibration induced nystagmus which beats away from the lesion).

 An very strong example of HVT induced nystagmus is shown here in this movie.
 The procedure is to have the person deep rapidly and deeply for 30 breaths, and then observe under video Frenzel goggles in the dark.
-Many other movies can be found on the site DVD:

 For Glomus tumors, tumor "control" is 95% over 10 years.
 Glomus tumors are difficult to remove operatively, watchful waiting is less likely, and thus the gamma knife may be more important than in other tumors (Pollock 2004; Gerosa, Visca et al. 2006)